Guide to Chargebacks

 - The incorrect amount was charged

-- The goods or services have not been received
+- The goods or services haven't been received

 - A credit or refund was not processed

-- Transaction amount was above your floor limit, but no authorisation was obtained.
+- The transaction amount was above your floor limit, but no authorisation was obtained.

-- Follow the rules.
+- Comply with the terms of your merchant agreement.
 Always follow the terms of your merchant agreement for processing transactions and retain proof for all transactions.

 - Keep detailed records.
 Keep detailed records showing that your customer has received the goods and services they paid for.

 - Get a delivery receipt.
-Always deliver goods or services as advertised and get a confirmation that goods were received by the actual cardholder.
+Always deliver goods or services as advertised and get a confirmation that they were received by the actual cardholder.

 - Reduce refund fraud.
 Only refund to the same card that was used to make the purchase.
 Do not refund with cash or cheque if a purchase was made on a card.